dotnet/AspNetCore.Docs/aspnet/migration/http-modules.rst

 The middleware template used here is the same as that shown in the section on `writing middleware <../fundamentals/middleware.html#writing-middleware>`_.

-Towards the bottom is a helper class to make it easier to configure your middleware in your ``Startup`` class.
+The `MyMiddlewareExtensions` helper class makes it easier to configure your middleware in your ``Startup`` class.
-This calls the ``UseMiddleware`` method, which instantiates your middleware class, dependency injecting all objects required by its constructor.
+The ``UseMyMiddleware`` method adds your middleware class to the request pipeline.
+Services required by the middleware get injected in the middleware's constructor.

 Maybe your module sometimes terminates the request, for example if the user is not authorized: